 Business development is a broad field, so there are many ways in which you can shape and develop your career according to your interests and ambition.

 Much of your training will be on the job but there are also a huge number of relevant courses available, such as Level 2 and Level 3 courses in business principles, sales and marketing and sales management.

 The ILM (Institute of Leadership and Management) has details of a range of relevant business, management and leadership qualifications and apprenticeships.

 Other qualifications, networking opportunities, information, support and career guidance are available through membership of professional bodies, such as:

 It's possible to switch between employers and sectors, perhaps specialising further, or moving to a larger organisation with a broader remit or international connections.

+There are also opportunities to move into consultancy work, providing advice to a range of companies.
 You may also consider setting up your own business development consultancy.